jwplayer/jwplayer-react-native/README.md

            }
    ```

-For more details and guidance regarding configuration and requirements, see the [JWP Android SDK documentation](https://docs.jwplayer.com/players/docs/android-overview#requirements).
+For more details and guidance regarding configuration and requirements, see the [JWX Android SDK documentation](https://docs.jwplayer.com/players/docs/android-overview#requirements).

 <br />